Corraban2/EndlessSky-PluginArchive/plugins.md

 So long as you can avoid the pirates, this will be an easier and faster start than the standard ones.
 The pirate risk can make it a little riskier and slightly more challenging, though.
 Just think of them as Reavers, and it'll be just like flying in the Firefly universe.

+This plugin adds four starts:
+- Normal start, which is identical to the usual new pilot experience except starting with a "Lampyrid Mk.
+III" ship.
+- 3011 start, which is identical to the normal start, except you start one year early.
+This means you have a year to get used to the galaxy before the war starts.
+- 3010 start, which is identical to the normal start, except you start two years early.
+- 3011 no-loan start.
+This start has you begin a year early compared to the default ES new game, and instead of starting with a loan, you just have 10k credits and your "Lampyrid Mk.
+III" spaceship.
+- The Deep start.
+This is intended to be on par with the default start, just that you start in the Deep instead of the Dirt Belt.
+- The Paradise start.
+This is an easier start, without the pressure of a mortgage to pay off and startinng in a safer area.
+- The South start.
+This is a harder start in a more dangerous area.

 Copyright Zitchas @ 2021
+Copyright Zitchas @ 2022

 </blockquote>
 </details>